pattern-lab/patternlab-node/packages/docs/src/docs/pattern-reorganizing.md

 For example, we'll look at how we can re-organize patterns.
 Using alphabetical ordering the `lists` pattern subgroup in `atoms` looks like:

 ```
-definition.mustache
+definition.hbs
-ordered.mustache
+ordered.hbs
-unordered.mustache
+unordered.hbs
 ```

 This is also the order they'll show up in the drop-down navigation.
 Because you rarely need to see the definition list pattern, maybe you want to have it show up last in the navigation.
 To re-order the patterns add the parameter `order` to the documentation `.md` file of the pattern.
 If no documentation `.md` file exists, you can create one:

 The default value for `order` is `0`.
-That's why there is no file for `ordered.mustache` required.
+That's why there is no file for `ordered.hbs` required.

 ```
 ---